LoveToKnow/lint/packages/prettier-config/README.md

 # `@lovetoknow/prettier-config`

-> LoveToKnow's Prettier configuration
+> LoveToKnow's Prettier default configuration

 ℹ ALREADY INCLUDED IN [`@lovetoknow/eslint-config`](https://github.com/LoveToKnow/lint/tree/main/packages/eslint-config)

-If you have the eslint configuration with LTK's rules and you followed the instructions in https://github.com/LoveToKnow/lint/blob/main/packages/eslint-config/README.md you don't need to install `@lovetoknow/prettier-config` because you already have it.
+## If you have the eslint configuration with LTK's rules and you followed the instructions in https://github.com/LoveToKnow/lint/blob/main/packages/eslint-config/README.md you don't need to install `@lovetoknow/prettier-config` because you already have it.
----

 ## Installation